pkramme/btsoot/README.md

 2. Execute `make` and `sudo make install`
 4. Done

-BTSOOT is now in your path and can be used.
+BTSOOT is now in `/usr/local/bin/` and can be used.
+The config or all scans are in `/etc/btsoot/`.
 If you want to uninstall it, run `sudo make uninstall`.
 This will delete all scans and your config, too.

 ### Create a block
 `./btsoot add <block-name> <path> <path-to-remote-dir`